 We found 5 urologists who accept Blue Cross Blue Shield PPO near Buffalo Grove, IL.

-Dr. Israel Berger's area of specialization is urology (urinary tract disease).
-Patient reviews placed Dr. Berger at an average of 2.5 stars out of 5.
-These areas are among his clinical interests: bladder surgery, peyronie's disease (penile curvature), and erectile dysfunction (impotence).
-He takes Aetna EPO, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
-Before completing his residency at Michael Reese Hospital, Dr. Berger attended medical school at the University of Colorado Denver School of Medicine.
-Dr. Berger (or staff) speaks the following foreign languages: Hebrew and Yiddish.
-His hospital/clinic affiliations include Alexian Brothers Health System (ABHS) and NorthShore University HealthSystem.
+Dr. Israel Berger is a physician who specializes in urology (urinary tract disease).
+After attending the University of Colorado Denver School of Medicine, Dr. Berger completed his residency training at Michael Reese Hospital.
+Clinical interests for Dr. Berger include bladder surgery, peyronie's disease (penile curvature), and erectile dysfunction (impotence).
+He is rated 2.5 stars out of 5 by his patients.
+Dr. Berger takes Aetna EPO, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
+Dr. Berger (or staff) speaks Hebrew and Yiddish.
+His professional affiliations include Alexian Brothers Health System (ABHS) and NorthShore University HealthSystem.

-Clinical interests: Davinci Robotic Surgery, Laparoscopic Surgery, Robotic Surgery
+Clinical interests: Laparoscopic Surgery, Da Vinci Surgery, Robotic Surgery

 Conditions / Treatments